 Maths subjects link in with the exploration of ancient buildings, including the calculations performed in their construction and the development of number.
 English continues with the study of grammar, poetry, reading and creative writing.
-As in earlier years the children participate in Eurythmy, painting, form drawing, craft, drama and physical education.
+As in earlier years the students participate in Eurythmy, painting, form drawing, craft, drama and physical education.
 They also continue with French and music, which involves orchestra, recorder, singing and a weekly lesson on their chosen stringed instrument.

 Main Lessons also include: Botany – the study of plants in relation to the human being and to the Earth.
 Geometry – laws that govern geometry and the beauty of its forms.
 Geography – land formation, the elements of local geography and Aboriginal stories.

 Class Six students are able to grasp cause and effect and to see things from another’s point of view.
 They are able to enquire deeply before forming an opinion.
 They are ready to hear of the wonderful discoveries of scientific exploration, the ideas of great Ancient Greek thinkers like Pythagoras and Aristotle, and the achievements of the Ancient Romans.

 Main Lessons include: Physics (of sound, light and heat).
 Astronomy, Geography and Geology – building on the student’s innate sense of wonder and reverence, observation of natural phenomena and discovery of natural mysteries.
 History – here the focus is on Rome, its government, laws and army, and its many echoes in modern society.
 Mathematics – the students experience applications of mathematics in the real world: measurement and the mathematics of money (percentage and interest).
 English – the study of punctuation, grammar and style further equips students for their own compositions.

 The Class Six curriculum also includes: Craft, drama, form drawing, woodwork, physical education, outdoor education, orchestra, Bothmer gymnastics and French.
 They have a three-day horse riding camp at Merrijig and a five-day camp to Canberra.
 The students construct Roman shields and use them in Roman formations as well as their Class Play.